argoproj-labs/gitops-promoter/docs/tool-comparison.md

 ## GitOps Promoter

-Where other tools mostly operate on "DRY," pre-rendered manifests, GitOps Promoter doesn't touch those files.
+Where other tools mostly operate on "DRY," pre-hydrated manifests, GitOps Promoter doesn't touch those files.
-Instead, the user is expected to make a manifest change to affect all target environments (e.g. an image tag bump in a shared Kustomize base), and the Promoter will open PRs to environment-specific "rendered manifest" branches.
-The Promoter renders one branch per environment directory.
+Instead, the user is expected to make a manifest change to affect all target environments (e.g. an image tag bump in a shared Kustomize base or a global Helm values file), and the Promoter will open PRs to environment-specific "hydrated manifest" branches.

-1. What to promote: rendered manifests from an environment directory
+1. What to promote: hydrated manifests for each environment
-2. How to "hold" the change: open a PR against the rendered manifest branch
+2. How to "hold" the change: open a PR against the hydrated manifest branch
 3. When to promote: when specified commit status checks pass, and when branch protection rules pass

 ## Home-Grown CI Solution